PayAccept/laravel-paychain/readme.md

 ```
 In each of these class there is handle method, where you can put logic for actions that need to be done when event is fired (DB insert-update, sending mails ...).

-Below is example of ConfimedPaymentListener,  event is generated when number of confirmations is equal to BITCOIND_MIN_CONFIRMATIONS in .env file and we can be sure that payment is ok.
+Below is example of ConfimedPaymentListener,  event is generated when number of confirmations is equal to PAYCHAIN_MIN_CONFIRMATIONS in .env file and we can be sure that payment is ok.
 ```
     public function handle(ConfirmedPaymentEvent $event)
     {